“Choose Wisely”: If A Black Woman Was To Choose Wisely, A Black Man May Not Be Chosen

 – Orisha Moon, Facebook.

 Of course black men (and some women) came onto this post, cheering her on and supporting her message for black women to finally make responsible choices in partners.
 However, what was failed to be spoken on in this post, is if black women were to “choose wisely” to avoid the consequences of “pussy misconduct”, would the available choices of quality black men increase?
 A New York Times article from 2015 stated that 1.5 million black men where missing in America due to male violence rates and incarceration.
 The reality is: If black women were really as picky in choosing quality black men, A LOT OF BLACK MEN MAY NOT BE CHOSEN!
-Outside of the black men missing from their communities, the black male collective can’t protect their own neighborhoods from gun violence, and financially provide efficiently enough for their families due to issues with poverty.
-Most black men who do leave the mothers of their children and enable the 77% of out of wedlock rates in the black community.
-Many hate being held responsible for them financially, especially through child support, and continue to procreate with multiple women.
+Outside of the black men missing from their communities, the black male collective don’t protect their own neighborhoods from gun violence, and can’t financially efficiently provide for their families due to issues with poverty.
+Many black men leave the mothers of their children and enable the 77% of out of wedlock rates in the black community.
+Many black men hate being held responsible for their children financially, especially through child support, and continue to procreate with multiple women.
 Black women with black male partners have the highest probabilities of being victims of intimate partner violence.
-Black male violence in the black community (along with other drug and theft crimes) leaves our community unsafe, and filled with recurrent issues of mental trauma.
-The elephant in the room is always talking about the failures of the black male collective.
+Black male violence in the black community (along with other crimes such as drug and theft crimes) leaves our community unsafe, and filled with recurrent issues of poverty, emotional and mental trauma.
+The elephant in the room is talking about the failures of the black male collective.
 Speaking on such makes you “bitter”, “angry”, or “jaded”, yet we tell black women to choose black men of a certain caliber, and not direct them to their whereabouts.
 Perhaps, “choose wisely” isn’t enough.
 IT’S TIME FOR BLACK MEN TO STEP THEIR GAME UP.
 (Listen to this podcast between and black man and a black woman about black male and female relations.)

 What I can agree with in her post is that black women need to be accountable for who they date, who they lay down with, and who they procreate with.
 Black women do need to raise their standards and date ONLY quality and honorable men.
 I AM PRO BLACK WOMEN MAKING RESPONSIBLE CHOICES!
 I AM PRO BLACK WOMEN DATING WITH A PURPOSE!
 I AM PRO BLACK WOMEN PROCREATING RESPONSIBLY!
 However, to say this simply isn’t enough.
 If we tell black women to choose wisely, but not tell black men to be that wise choice black women need to make… we create hypocrisy.